Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

 Solo Travel to Athens

-For the Athens solo female traveller, just because you travel here alone doesn’t mean that you'll stay being by yourself.
-Athens is becoming popular as a digital nomad hub and the best way to meet others in one of the co-working cafes.
+For the Athens solo female traveller, just because you travel here alone doesn’t mean that you'll stay by yourself.
+Athens is becoming popular as a digital nomad hub, and the best way to meet others is in one of the co-working cafes.
 Coco Hub has an online community that you can join and meet others either already in Athens or transiting through.